Toruń – Dominican Friary

 History

-St. Nicholas’church and friary were erected for the Dominican Order, brought to Toruń by the Teutonic Order in 1263.
-They were then endowed by Great Master Anno von Sangerhausen with a construction site to the east of the mill stream.
-In another document from 1264, the Great Master allowed the monks to move to this place, with the proviso, however, that the Dominicans did not put their buildings too close to the Teutonic castle.
-It was probably not a literal move, but the inclusion of the monastery plot within the newly planned New Town of Toruń, officially founded a few months later.
+The monastery with the church of St. Nicholas was built for the Dominican Order, brought to Toruń by the Teutonic Knights in 1263.
+At that time, they were provided by the Grand Master Anno von Sangerhausen with a building site located east of the mill stream.
+In another document from 1264, the Grand Master allowed the Dominicans to move to the originally indicated location, with the stipulation, however, that the brothers would not build their buildings too close to the Teutonic castle.
+It was probably not about moving in the literal sense, but about including the monastery plot in the area of the planned New Town of Toruń, which was officially founded a few months later.

 Around the second decade of the fourteenth century, the Dominicans began building a new, more magnificent church.
 It is not known how long it lasted, only the indulgence letter of the bishop of Chełmno Otto from 1334 indicated that the choir and sacristy were not yet finished due to the financial problems of the friary resulting from the war.
 The bishop’s exhortations had to have the desired effect, because the new chancel was built before 1339, when Prior John the White committed himself to holding services for members of the Redzey family.
 In the following years, numerous altars were also recorded in written sources.
 Among others, in 1343, when the Sambian bishop granted an indulgence to the praying in front of the altar of St. Augustine.
 It is not certain, however, whether it was related to the completion of the construction of only the eastern part of the church or also the nave.
-It seems that the construction of the latter was carried out until the second half of the fourteenth century, until around 1383, when works of the cloister vaults adjacent to the church were mentioned.
+It seems that the construction of the latter was carried out until the second half of the fourteenth century, until around 1383, when works of the cloister vaults adjacent to the church were recorded.
+The construction of vaults in a church or claustrum may have taken even longer, until the beginning of the 15th century, because in 1417 the account book of the city brickyard recorded an order from the Dominicans for as many as 42,500 bricks, including shaped bricks needed to build arches and vaults or architectural details of the gables.

 The monastery buildings were damaged many times as a result of wars, fires and lightning strikes.
 The entire friary burned down in a fire in 1423, and in 1598 the church was struck by lightning.
 In 1648, it was necessary to renovate the side aisle and built vaults in three southern chapels.
 During the siege of the town in 1658, the area belonging to the Dominicans was shelled, while in 1685 a fire broke out in the church, destroying the new organ.
 Another war devastation took place during the siege of Toruń by the Swedes in 1703.
 In 1709, another lightning damaged the church and injured the people, and in 1764 a fire that broke out in the monastery buildings moved to the church.
 The next destruction was the result of the sieges of 1809 and 1813, after which the buildings were rebuilt for the last time.
 When the order was dissolved in 1820, in the following years the monastery buildings were demolished, the church was set up as a warehouse, and in 1834 it was finally pulled down.